ialnazer/todo-app-hook-hosted/README.md

 This project is developed along with [Colt Steel's React course](https://www.udemy.com/course/modern-react-bootcamp) - *Udemy*

+New added features:
+- The back to top scrolling
+- The theme toggling

 To open it in your browser try:
 ```
 git clone https://github.com/ialnazer/todo-app-hook